 Contributory negligence maintains that if a person contributes to their own injuries in any way, they are not entitled to any compensation.
 Simply stated, contributory negligence is a common law defense that is used when people file personal injury claims based on negligence.
 This defense asserts that when plaintiffs have been injured due to their own negligence, they are responsible for any damages they may have incurred.

-This means that if victims are even minutely responsible for causing an accident, they cannot obtain monetary compensation for their injuries, property damage, trauma, pain or suffering.
+This means that if victims are even minutely responsible for causing an accident, they cannot obtain monetary compensation for their injuries, trauma, pain or suffering.
 In other words, if you are injured in an auto accident in which another party is 99% responsible for your injuries, and you are 1% at fault, you are still not entitled to any compensation because you contributed to your auto accident injuries.